globulion/slv/doc/tutor/USAGE.md

 The following small tutorial has the aim to introduce the reader into the basic use of **Solvshift** package.
 If your dream is modelling the solvatochromic response of molecule immerged in solvent environment of other molecules **this package is just for you!** Note that this software is a relatively fresh born tool and is still under current intensive work.
-Therefore, it is still under development stage and has not been published.
+Therefore, it has not been published.

-For the time being, **Solvshift** is generally a tool for calculation of solvatochromic vibrational frequency shifts using mostly **coarse-grained** [models](https://github.com/globulion/slv/blob/master/README.md).
+For the time being, **Solvshift** is generally a tool for calculation of the solvatochromic vibrational frequency shifts using mostly **coarse-grained** [models](https://github.com/globulion/slv/blob/master/README.md).
-In the future the solvatochromic interaction-induced transition dipole change, simulation of 1D and 2D infrared spectra and general improvement of accuracy and performance are under constant development.
-See the [ToDo lists] for reference upon future development plans.
+In the future, the implementation of the solvatochromic interaction-induced transition dipole change, simulation of 1D and 2D infrared spectra and general improvement of accuracy and performance are planned.
+See the [ToDo lists] for reference upon current development tasks.

 INTERACTING WITH Solvshift
 ------------------------------